Canopic jar

 Canopic jars are funerary vessels that were used by the ancient Egyptians to house embalmed organs that were removed during the mummification process.
-They also served to store and preserve the viscera of their soul for the afterlife.
+They also served to store and preserve the viscera for the afterlife.

 Use of the jars dates back to the Old Kingdom and continued until the Late Period and the Ptolemaic Period, after which time the viscera were simply wrapped and placed with the body.

-Over the course of ancient Egyptian history, various changes were made to the design and style of canopic jars.
+Over the course of ancient Egyptian history, various changes occurred in the design and style of canopic jars.
 Contemporaneously, canopic jars are of interest for scientific and medical research.

 Cinerary urns – for holding the ashes of cremated persons – with a head-shaped lid, also sometimes called "canopic", were used by the Etruscan civilization.
-Though these vessels are sometimes referred to as "canopic urns" or "canopic jars", their purpose and use is not related to the ancient Egyptian use of canopic jars.
+Though these vessels are sometimes referred to as "canopic urns" or "canopic jars", their purpose and use differ from the ancient Egyptian use.

 Etymology

 The term canopic reflects the mistaken association by early Egyptologists with the Greek legend of Canopus – the boat captain of Menelaus on the voyage to Troy – "who was buried at Canopus in the Delta where he was worshipped in the form of a jar".
 In alternative versions, the name derives from the location Canopus (now Abu Qir) in the western Nile Delta near Alexandria, where human-headed jars were worshipped as personifications of the god Osiris.